cyanzhong/jsbox-nodejs/docs/en/node-modules/npm.md

 - Open your Node.js project
 - Tap the "Node.js" button
 - Install Node.js module
-- Type in the module name, multiple values are separated by `,`
+- Type in the module name, multiple values are separated by `,`, optionally, version can be specified with `@version`

 # package.json